o3de/o3de.org/content/docs/userguide/ui-editor-components-tooltips.md

+description: ' Use tooltip components to give an element a tool tip when hovering over it, and configure its display properties in &ALY;''s &ui-canvas-editor;. '
+slug: ui-editor-components-tooltips
+title: Tooltip Components
+---
 # Tooltip Components<a name="ui-editor-components-tooltips"></a>

 You can add either a **Tooltip** component or a **TooltipDisplay** component to an element\.
 With these components, you can display a tooltip when hovering over an interactive element\.